JereKuusela/valheim-expand_world/publish/README.md

 ## Migration from version 1.3

 - Back up your world.
+- If you have used `Altitude delta`, set it to 0.0 and add the value `altitudeDelta` to each entry in `expand_biomes.yaml` (add to any pre-existing value).
+- If you have used `Altitude multiplier`, set it to 1.0 and add the value `altitudeMultiplier` to each entry in `expand_biomes.yaml` (multiply any pre-existing value).
+- If you have used `Base altitude delta`, set its value to `Altitude delta`.
+- If you have used `Base altitude multiplier`, set its value to `Altitude multiplier`.
 - If you have created custom biomes of Mistlands, Black Forest or Plains with `amount` parameter in `expand_world.yaml` then you need to add `seed: swamp` to the related world entries.

 ## Migration from version 1.1